Tazza (cup)

 The shape and the name are sometimes adopted for reference to very large sculptured objects, especially ones used for fountains.
 The colossal tazza in the Linda Hall Library, Kansas City, Missouri, is one of the largest pieces of malachite in North America.
 It was presented by Czar Nicholas II to August Heckscher in 1910 and given to the Linda Hall Library in 1972 by Mrs. Helen Spencer.
-It stands as the focal point in the center of the Main Reading Room of the library.
+It is the focal point at the center of the main reading room of the library.